laher/gokeyify.vim/README.md

 :GoKeyifyInstall
 ```

-NOTE: if you have async.vim, it will install asyncrhonously … if not, it'll let you know it's blocking the main thread
+NOTE: if you have [async.vim](https://github.com/prabirshrestha/async.vim) installed, it will install asyncrhonously … if not, it'll let you know it's blocking your UI thread

 ## Usage